BV-BRC/BV-BRC-Docs/docroot/tutorial/sequence_submission/sequence_submission.md

 ![Figure 2](./images/fig2.png "Figure 2")

 3\.
-This will open the Sequence Submission landing page where researchers can submit submitter information, sequence data or FASTA file and metadata file.
+This will open the Sequence Submission landing page for entering submitter information, sequence data or FASTA file, and a metadata file.

 ![Figure 3](./images/fig3.png "Figure 3")